solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Dr. Rothpletz (1894 and 1899) considered the Schlern massif by no means comparable with reefs like those of the Pacific, but rather with certain submarine banks such as the North Dacia Bank or "Coral-patch,"* which rises abruptly from the abyssal floor of the Atlantic off Morocco.
 If the term reef were used, its significance must be altered and extended.
 He believed in the "localized" character of the dolomite of the Schlern massif, as opposed to the theory of its being part of an extensive continuous deposit.

 *) J. Y. Buchanan, Proc.
 Roy.
 Soc., Edinburgh, 13. p.
-431, 1885; also Langenbeck, 'Koralleninseln und Korallenriffe,' p.
+431, 1885; also Langenbeck, _Koralleninseln und Korallenriffe_, p.
 32, 1899.
 Buchanan regarded the Dacia Bank as a very _thick_ accumulation of organic remains possibly on a volcanic rock, and this also was the view of Dr. Rothpletz; but the evidence seems inconclusive.
 Perhaps the bank is a volcanic rock (like the emerged Porto Santo Island not very far away) with only a _thin_ layer of coral.
 The dead coral on the top of the plateau is tinged black with manganese; this deposition would hardly have taken place if the coral grew on the summit of a high pillar of purely calcareous remains.

 Amidst all these conflicting opinions, I find that, as in the case of Chalk and many other limestones, an important feature has been overlooked, viz., the organic structure of the main mass of the rock.
 My sections of typical lumps of Schlern and Mendola dolomite show them to be made of nummulite shells, i.e., Schlern dolomite is mainly a nummulitic limestone.
 It is almost impossible to detect the shells in the solid rock, so greatly has the latter become crystallized; and it is difficult to make out the nummulitic structure in sections.
 Large and rather thick sections cut from three sides of a cube of rock show the shells in various aspects when held up to the light and examined with hand-lenses magnifying 3 to 10 diameters.
 With patience it is possible to discriminate spiral laminae, alars, marginal cord, etc., of large shells.
 Under higher powers also (e.g. 300 diameters), I can now see all these structures with singular clearness.
 I find 2 mm.
 Oc.
 18, — tube drawn out, diaphragms nearly closed — the best combination for the smallest disks.
 What seem like transparent luminous flakes under lower powers and a fair amount of light, will, in dim light, slowly reveal well-defined disk structures.
 Each disk is spirally coiled in one plane, with series of smaller spirals situated at intervals round the larger spiral and in planes vertical to that of the latter.